 Just kidding.
 You're not, unless you are a beautiful tall blond Viking.
 Or maybe you are.
 I can't see you.

-Obligatory don't-be-a-creeper note: Photography of any kind is obviously not allowed in the lockers, showers, or outside pool areas.
-(I got permission to take photos from the lobby.)
+Finally, the obligatory don't-be-a-creeper note: Photography of any kind is obviously not allowed in the lockers, showers, or outside pool areas.
+(I got special permission to take my photos from the lobby.)